As the name suggests, TempDB is a temporary workspace required by SQL Server for creating and holding intermediate and temporary objects.

 SQL Server 2017

-- Before SQL Server 2017, it was not possible to allocate more than 1 GB per TempDB data file at the time of setup.
+- Before SQL Server 2017, it was not possible to allocate more than 1 GB per TempDB data file at the time of setup, meaning the TempDB file size had to be increased after the setup was complete.
 With this version, it is possible to allocate as much as 256 GB for a TempDB data file during setup.
-With versions prior to this edition, the size of the TempDB file had to be increased after setup was complete.

 Keeping track of TempDB can be difficult.
 How can you tell if you are having TempDB contention?
 What is being allocated to user objects, version store or internal objects?
 How are these trending over time?
 What sessions are consuming TempDB and to what degree?
 Spotlight Cloud makes answering these questions easy.
 It monitors all aspects of your SQL server performance 24/7 and provides deep dive analytical workflows to tackle any performance problem.
 Track your TempDB over time and get automated expert advisories on configuration.